ryumiyax/TaikoArcadeLoader/README.md

 [audio]
 # wasapi shared mode
+# allows you to have multiple audio sources at once at a cost of having higher latency
 wasapi_shared = true
 # use asio
 asio = false
 # asio driver name
+# to find it, open up regedit then navigate to HKEY_LOCAL_MACHINE\SOFTWARE\ASIO
+# the name is case sensitive !
 asio_driver = ""

 [card_reader]